peterzimon/docs-api/content/index.md

 ## Filtering

-Ghost uses a query language called NQL to perform filters on the API.

-NQL can filter on any field or included field, using matches, greater/less than or negation, as well as combining with and/or.
+Ghost uses a query language called NQL to allow filtering API results.
+You can filter any field or included field using matches, greater/less than or negation, as well as combining with and/or.
 NQL doesn't yet support 'like' or partial matches.

 Filter strings must be URL encoded.
-When using the [{{get}}](/api/handlebars-themes/helpers/get/) helper or a [api client](/api/javascript) this complexity is handled for you.
+The [{{get}}](/api/handlebars-themes/helpers/get/) helper and [client libraries](/api/javascript) handle this for you.

 At it's most simple, filtering works the same as in GMail, GitHub or Slack - you provide a field and a value, separated by a colon.

-### Quick Examples

-- `featured:true` - all resources with a field `featured` that is set to `true`.
-- `featured:true+feature_image:null` - looks for featured posts which don't have a feature image setby using `+` (and).
-- `tag:hash-noimg` - `tag` is an alias for `tags.slug` and `hash-noimg` would be the slug for an internal tag called `#NoImg`.
-This filter would allow us to find any post that has this internal tag.
-- `tags:[photo, video, audio]` - filters posts which have any one of the listed tags, `[]` (grouping) is more efficient than using or when quering the same field.
-- `primary_author:my-author` - `primary_author` is an alias for the first author, allowing for filtering based on the first author.
-- `published_at:>'2017-06-03 23:43:12'` - looks for posts published after a date, using a date string wrapped in single quotes and the `>` operator

 ### Syntax Reference